 Family Life Education - Child Development

-The Child Development program provides students with a strong foundation on the growth and development of young children and the importance of parent education, play, and assessment when working with families.
+The Child Development major within the Family Life Education program provides students with a strong foundation on the growth and development of young children and the importance of parent education, play, and assessment when working with families.
 Curricula will prepare students for career opportunities by building competencies to work with children and their families.

 Course content focuses on prenatal through adolescent development as well as current issues that effect today's families.
 Upon completion of the degree, students will be prepared to enter graduate programs with a concentration in Child Development and related areas.
 Students are prepared to apply for the following certifications: Certified Family Life Educator and Certified Child (CFLE) and Parenting Practitioner (CCPP).

 Take advantage of these opportunities in the metro which may spark your interest and even boost your resume.